VikhilP/QA-Python-Project/README.md

 - Gunicorn
 - Flask/ Flask WTForms
 - Git/ Github (for version control)
+- Jinja2
+- Selenium

 ## Idea

-The idea behind the project was to create a CRUD applicaiton but in a way that would be fun to create and be relatable to me through hobbies and or work.
+The idea behind the project was to create a CRUD application but in a way that would be fun to create and be relatable to me through hobbies and or work.

-The first idea was to create a DND database in which would store a characters details and and enemys details and allow dice rolls between the 2 to simulate attacks.
+The first idea was to create a DND database in which would store a characters/enemys details and allow dice rolls (using random.randint(1,20)) between the 2 to simulate attacks.
 I rejected this idea due to the complexity of the project being high.
 This is because i believed that while achiveable in the time frame, the work load of the project would not leave me enough time to finish other projects

 The second idea was to create a Grades Calculator.
 It was a type of project i had done similiarly at univeristy in Java.
 All i had to do was convert the project using python.
 It would have used 3 tables, Modules, Course and University.
 However, i did not choose this project as i did not want to create the same project twice.
 Even though i would have been experienced with it, i would not have been as motivated